renll/renll.github.io/_pages/about.md

 * "Everything should be made as simple as possible, but not simpler." - Albert Einstein
 * "Don't give up on the intuition until you figured out why it's wrong." - Geoffrey Hinton

-Recently, I am interested in **large-scale pretraining** of hybrid and MoE models, and mid-training of frontier OpenAI models.
+Recently, I am interested in **large-scale pretraining** of frontier OpenAI models.

 <!-- In the past, I mainly worked on improving the generalizability [[EMNLP 18]](https://arxiv.org/abs/1810.09587) and the scalability [[EMNLP 19]](https://arxiv.org/abs/1909.00754) of dialogue state tracking for task-oriented dialogue system.
  -->